 1/ The tolerance for FRAP shall be 0.3 percent.

+2/ For stockpile with slag or steel slag present as determined in the current Manual of Test Procedures Appendix B 21, “Determination of Aggregate Bulk (Dry) Specific Gravity (Gsb) of Reclaimed Asphalt Pavement (RAP) and Reclaimed Asphalt Shingles (RAS)”.

-If more than 20 percent of the individual sieves and/or asphalt binder content tests are out of the above tolerances, the RAP/FRAP shall not be used in HMA unless the RAP/FRAP representing the failing tests is removed from the stockpile.
-All test data and acceptance ranges shall be sent to the District for evaluation.
+If more than 20 percent of the test results for an individual parameter (individual sieves, Gmm, and/or asphalt binder content) are out of the above tolerances, the RAP/FRAP shall not be used in HMA unless the RAP/FRAP representing the failing tests is removed from the stockpile.
+All test data and acceptance ranges shall be sent to the Department for evaluation.

-With the approval of the Engineer, the ignition oven may be substituted for extractions according to the ITP, “Calibration of the Ignition Oven for the Purpose of Characterizing Reclaimed Asphalt Pavement (RAP)”.
+With the approval of the Engineer, the ignition oven may be substituted for solvent extractions according to the document “Calibration of the Ignition Oven for the Purpose of Characterizing Reclaimed Asphalt Pavement (RAP)”.

-(b) Evaluation of RAS and RAS Blended with Manufactured Sand Test Results.
+(c) Evaluation of RAS and RAS Blended with Manufactured Sand or Fine FRAP Test Results.
 All of the test results, with the exception of percent unacceptable materials, shall be compiled and averaged for asphalt binder content and gradation.
 Individual test results, when compared to the averages, will be accepted if within the tolerances listed below.